 For best results, some recipes call for one cook power for a certain length of time, and another cook power for another length of time.
-Your oven can be set to change from one to another automatically, for up to 3 cycles.
+Your oven can be set to change from one power level to another automatically, for up to 3 cycles plus a defrost cycle.